 The notary public signs and places an impressed seal on the document.
 The power of attorney must then be sent to the Department of Trade and Foreign Affairs, which seals the document and certifies that the signature of the notary public is that person's true signature.

 The power of attorney must then be taken to the consulate or trade commission of the country where it is to be used.
-The consulate or trade commission then certifies the signature of the Foreign Affairs officer who signed the certificate on behalf of the
+The consulate or trade commission then certifies the signature of the Foreign Affairs officer who signed the certificate.

 Once these steps have been taken, the document can be used in a country where the signature of the Department of Foreign Affairs officer has been certified, as long as the wording of the document complies with the law of the relevant country.